Resident Guide to Winter Weather

 Richmond property owners can help by clearing nearby street storm water drains of leaves and debris or snow and accumulated sand.
 You should also check your property to ensure adequate drainage so that rainwater and snow melt does not cause pooling.

 Materials for sandbags are available at the Public Works Yard, 5599 Lynas Lane, during heavy rain events.
 For more information, contact the Public Works Dispatch Line at 604-270-8721.

 Visibility is poor in rainy conditions, particularly at night.
 If you must drive during stormy conditions: be alert, watch for all other road users and be prepared to stop.
 Please drive according to the conditions: slow down, turn headlights and taillights on, leave generous following/stopping distance between other vehicles and give yourself extra travel time to arrive at your destination.
 Be bright, use light and wear reflectors if you are on foot or bike.

 High Streamflow Advisories, Flood Watches or Flood Warnings will be issued by the BC River Forecast Centre.

-During times of high water levels, please stay clear of fast flowing rivers and waterways, shorelines and possible unstable riverbanks.
+During times of high water levels or storm surges, please stay clear of fast flowing rivers and waterways, shorelines and possible unstable riverbanks.